sets1623/byzantine-consensus-simulator/README.md

 ## 📌 Overview

-Distributed systems must operate correctly even when some nodes fail or act maliciously.
+Distributed systems must continue functioning correctly even when some nodes fail or act maliciously.
 Such failures are known as **Byzantine faults**.

 The **Byzantine Consensus Simulator** provides a controlled environment to: